choksi2212/ghost-key-horizon/README.md

 ---

-**⚠️ Important**: This is a security-focused extension.
+**⚠️ Important**: This is a security-focused mobile app.
 Always review code before installation and use only on trusted devices.
 Biometric authentication supplements but doesn't replace strong passwords.